 - Fractal-oriented Because we all need to find our way in the system

-- Radically optimistic Because negative thoughts make miracles seem less possible
+- Radically optimistic Because negative thoughts make miracles less possible

 Environmental sustainability is about manufacture products or developing services that function in a useful market and social dimensions with a lower negative environmental impact than currently available options.
-Furthermore, equivalent function as the replaced product and at a competitive manufacture cost and market price, made from renewable resources, always renew without reduction of performance or service and minimum environmental impact.
-The product made of safe substances both for human, animals and nature.
-Ideally it should be in balance with surrounding ecosystem and trough a measurable life cycle.
+Furthermore, equivalent function as the replaced product and at a competitive manufacture cost and market price, made from renewable resources, always renew without reduction of performance or service and minimum environmental impact, safe substances products for human, animals and nature.
+Ideally, it should be in balance with the surrounding ecosystem and trough a measurable life cycle.